Aurelien-Gg/Cryo-pip/README.md

 **Temperature Drops**: Cryo-ET pipeline should no longer try to make the lab 4K compatible.
 You can keep the AC off now.

 **Nobel Alert System**: Fixed a bug where the software kept notifying users that they deserve a Nobel Prize for their work.
 Now it only appears every 10 hours.

+**New Features**

+**Hyperchill Mode™**: Added a "Relax and Denoise" button for those tomograms that just need to vibe.
+Warning: may lead to surreal image reconstructions if used too liberally.

+**Virtual Lab Assistant "Cryo-Bob"**: Bob now offers random bits of wisdom during processing (e.g., "Have you tried turning it off and back on?").

+**Artifact Whack-a-Mole**: All artifacts should theoretically be removed, but if one shows up, now you can just click it!
+Each artifact whacked spawns two new ones (work in progress).

 **Improvements**